Fishing Safari Trips in Uganda

 Fishing Safari Spots in Uganda

 Murchison Falls, Victoria Nile

-In Murchison falls, sport fishing is conducted along the River Nile, the bottom of the falls at the Devil’s Cauldron, and the Nile banks.
+In Murchison falls, sport fishing is along the River Nile, the bottom of the falls at the Devil’s Cauldron, and the Nile banks.
 The two fishing spots are at Murchison Falls and below Karuma Falls.
-All anglers are advised to have rods between 8 ft and 11ft with a multiplier reel and a 7-inch spinning rod for smaller fish.
+We advise all anglers to have rods between 8 ft and 11ft with a multiplier reel and a 7-inch spinning rod for smaller fish.

 Nile perch and some catfish provide exciting challenges to anglers using casting lures.
-Smaller fish like the Tigerfish can be caught using the live bait or spinning method.
-Fishing spots can either be accessed by boat or by walking down from the top of the falls to the gorge, which can take 45 minutes.
-Fishing in Murchison can be done any time of the year though the best catches are seen early in the morning and late in the day.
-When the water level is low and clearer from mid-January to early-April, you can catch more as fish feed more due to the dramatic variation of weather conditions.
+Using the live bait or spinning method, you can catch smaller fish like the Tigerfish.
+You can access fishing spots either by boat or walking down from the top of the falls to the gorge, which takes about 45 minutes.
+Fishing safari in Murchison can be any time of the year though the best catches are seen early in the morning and late in the day.
+When the water level is low and more transparent from mid-January to early April, you can catch more because fish feed more due to the dramatic weather conditions.

 In Jinja, the mighty Nile river (or one of them anyway) begins its arduous journey.
-Sportfishing can be explored by novice or experienced anglers.
+Novice or experienced anglers can explore sportfishing.
 They usually target species like Nile perch, tilapia, yellowfish, catfish using trawling, spinning, and bait fishing techniques.
-All fishing gear, camping equipment, safety gear, and drinking water are supplied.
+All fishing safari gear, camping equipment, safety gear, and drinking water are available.

 However, fly fishers will need to bring their own gear.
-More serious fishers can look for big Nile Perch using GPS, fish-finder, the latest equipment, and an experienced and capable skipper.
+More serious anglers can look for big Nile Perch using GPS, fish-finder, the latest equipment, and an experienced and capable skipper.